rdsq/blazesh/README.md

 ### Insanity

-*You have the fredom to make your command prompt look insane if you are*
+*You have the freedom to make your command prompt look insane if you are*

 ![Command prompt showing path of ~/mydir/another/one/so/many/dirs/im/insane/i/mean/imnot/im/just/showingwhat/aninsaneperson/woulddo in full and repeating ANSI rainbow](./media/insanity.jpg)